And we are extremely happy it is. We love this show a lot.

 There are several recurring characters that many of you will recognize too, including: Kyra Sedgwick, Patton Oswalt, Nick Cannon, Sandra Bernhardt, Marilu Henner, and Dean Winters.

-Our Top Fave Brooklyn 99 Episodes on Netflix (Season 1)
+Our Top Fave Brooklyn 99 Netflix Episodes (Season 1)

 Episode 2: “The Tagger”